WebAssembly/interface-types/proposals/webidl-bindings/Explainer.md

 ### Does this proposal add any new low-level capabilities, APIs or backdoors?

-No; it just optimizes calls to existing APIs that, in the case of the Web, are already exposed to JavaScript.
+No; it just optimizes calls to *existing* APIs that, in the case of the Web, are already exposed to JavaScript.

 ### Will Web IDL Binding Expressions grow to duplicate WebAssembly?

-No; the criteria for adding a [binding operator](#binding-operators-and-expressions) is that the operator must express something something that couldn't be expressed (without significant overhead) in WebAssembly.
+No; the criteria for adding a [binding operator](#binding-operators-and-expressions) is that the operator must express something that couldn't be expressed (without significant overhead) in WebAssembly.
 That's why, e.g., there are no numeric conversion binding operators.